laravel/nova-docs/3.0/resources/README.md

 public static $polling = true;
 ```

-To customize the polling interval, you may override the `$pollingInterval` property on your Resource class with a number of seconds Nova should wait before fetching new records.
+To customize the polling interval, you may override the `$pollingInterval` property on your resource class with the number of seconds Nova should wait before fetching new resource records:

 ```php
 /**